Please note the information below is for road traffic accident claims only.

-Bott and Co is an award-winning no win no fee solicitors specialising in personal injury, flight delay compensation, and holiday illness claims.
-We have over a decade’s experience and a 99% success rate in getting people like you the maximum compensation you deserve.
-Bott and Co recovers more than £25 million in compensation each year and 98% of people who claim with us say they would recommend us to a friend.
+Bott and Co is an award-winning no win no fee solicitors specialising in road traffic accident claims, flight delay compensation.
+Established in 2001, we have a proven track record in getting people like you the maximum compensation you deserve.
+Bott and Co recover more than £30 million in compensation each year.

-Bott and Co is a solicitors.
+Bott and Co are solicitors.
 Because we are a law firm and not a claims management company, we have greater powers to secure you the compensation you deserve.
-As a solicitor we are also regulated by the SRA which means you can be sure of a quality and reliable service.
+As a solicitor, we are also regulated by the SRA which means you can be sure of a quality and reliable service.

 Our director David Bott is a Past President of the Association of Personal Injury Lawyers (APIL) who leads a staff of passionate Bott and Co legal professionals standing up for the rights of injured people in the UK.

 Back to top